Doctor insights on:

 - How to sprain my ankle?

-- Did i sprain my ankle
+- Did i sprain or break my ankle

 - How do i know my ankle is sprained?

 - Ankle sprains